cockroachdb/docs/src/current/v23.2/migration-overview.md

 1. Once nearly all data from your source database has been moved to CockroachDB (for example, with a &lt;1 second delay or &lt;1000 rows), stop application traffic to your source database. **This begins downtime.**

 1. Wait for replication to CockroachDB to complete.
-This typically is very a very short period of time, often less than a few seconds.
+This typically takes a very short period of time, often less than a few seconds.

 1. Perform a [cutover](#cutover-strategy) by resuming application traffic, now to CockroachDB.